 For instance, if you were recording an asset, the sub-accounts might include savings, inventory or accounts receivable.
 Revenue sub-accounts could consist of product sales or miscellaneous income earned.

-Double-entry bookkeeping is a concept stating that every financial transaction impacts a company’s finances in two different ways.
+Double-entry bookkeeping states that every financial transaction impacts a company’s finances in two ways.
 The following equation summarizes it:

 Liabilities + Equity = Assets